IpDaniel/BethesdaMatters/README.md

 - Small fixes at the end
     - [ ] Search bar works for article content as well as title
     - [ ] increase the articles loaded on page load and per pagination load so it doesnt get stuck with no scrollbar
+    - [ ] Add the blue underline to the titles in the article search page

 8
 13